Holiday Pitru Paksha

-Pitru Paksha is a lunar period of 16 days, during which Hindus pray and offer food and water to their dead ancestors.
-This time begins on September 10th.
+Pitru Paksha is a lunar period of 16 days during which Hindus pray and offer food and water to their deceased ancestors.
 Prayer for the dead is everyone’s duty.
-Hindus believe that after death, the human soul remains restless, because it is attached to the mundane.
+Hindus believe that after death, the human soul remains restless because it is attached to the mundane.
 It wanders between heaven and earth.
 Prayers and offerings during Pitru Paksha help the dead to be released and finally move to heaven.

 History